adrian-andersson/ModuleForge/README.md

 ## Why do we need another Scaffolding tool?

-Good question, I had some pretty clear objectives and goals for this module (see above).
-If you already have a good pipeline that works for you and your module needs, please keep using it.
-This scaffolding module is built for what works for me.
-That said, I built ModuleForge to be compatible with a wide range of other supporting modules and tools.
-For example, it will work fine if you're using PSake or PSBuild.
-It will help you with module versioning, with whatever private repository you want to use, and a variety of other things.
+Great question!
+While I had specific objectives and goals for this module (see above), it's important to note that if you already have a pipeline that works well for your needs, you should definitely continue using it.
+ModuleForge is designed to be flexible and compatible with a wide range of other tools and workflows.
+For instance, it should works seamlessly with any orchestration tool, including PSake or PSBuild.
+ModuleForge assists with module versioning, and supports various private repositories.
+This tool is here to help you work the way you want to, providing additional options and support where needed.

 ## Tested Compatibility